MicrosoftLearning/mslearn-mlops/documentation/03-github-actions.md

 - A step in the Action should have submitted a job to the Azure Machine Learning workspace.
 - A successfully completed Azure Machine Learning job.

-When you've completed this challenge, move on to the [next challenge and learn how trigger a GitHub Actions workflow with an event](04-trigger-workflow.md).

 ## Useful resources

 - The introduction to DevOps principles for machine learning module covers [how to integrate Azure Machine Learning with DevOps tools.](https://docs.microsoft.com/learn/paths/introduction-machine-learn-operations/)